Free WGU Applied-Algebra Exam Actual Questions & Explanations

 Preparation Guidance

-• Map Algebraic Expressions and Operations, Linear Equations and Inequalities, Graphing and Functions, Systems of Equations, and Exponents and Polynomials to weekly study blocks; allocate more time to topics where you score below 75% on practice questions.
+• Map Algebraic Expressions and Operations, Linear Equations and Inequalities, Graphing and Functions, Systems of Equations, and Exponents and Polynomials to weekly study goals.
+Track your progress and adjust pace as needed.

-• Connect concepts across domains: for example, understand how linear equations appear in graphing and systems, and how exponents relate to polynomial operations.
+• Connect concepts across topics: for example, recognize how linear equations appear in systems, and how exponent rules simplify polynomial expressions.

 Explore other WGU certifications: view all WGU exams.